▶️ LISTEN TO THIS ARTICLE

 Standard autoregressive decoding generates one token at a time.
 Each token requires a full forward pass through the model.
 Speculative decoding uses a smaller "draft" model to propose multiple tokens at once, then verifies them in a single pass through the large model.
 Correct predictions skip expensive compute steps entirely.

-The latest methods are getting aggressive.
-Saguaro, published at ICLR 2026, achieves up to 2x speedup over optimized speculative decoding baselines and 5x over standard autoregressive decoding.
+Recent methods are getting aggressive.
+Saguaro, published at ICLR 2026, reports faster decoding than standard autoregressive approaches in its evaluation setting.
 It does this by speculating on speculations, using multiple draft rounds before verification.

 The constraint is acceptance rate.
 If the draft model's predictions diverge too far from the target model, rejected tokens waste compute.
 This makes speculative decoding highly workload-dependent.
-Code generation with predictable patterns benefits enormously.
-Creative writing with high entropy does not.
+Code generation with predictable patterns can benefit a lot.
+Creative writing with high entropy may not.
 Temperature and sampling strategy interact with acceptance rates in ways that aren't always intuitive.

 There's also a tension with inference-time compute scaling.
 Chain-of-thought reasoning requires generating many tokens where each depends heavily on the previous context.
 Speculative decoding's assumption, that a cheap model can predict what an expensive model will say, breaks down when the expensive model is doing novel reasoning.
 The more you invest in test-time compute, the less speculative decoding helps.